 Subjects had no prior experience in text editing, so on each day, they received instructions (or a refresher) for the editor that they were going to use that day.
 The set of instructions was not the complete set for that particular editor, but just enough to be able to perform the editing tasks that they had to do in the experiment.
 In the editing task itself subjects received printed pages of text (see Figure 10 for an example).
-Each page consisted of 18 lines, and contained 6 marked edits that the subjects had to perform using the text editor for that day.
-Edits were either insertions, deletions, or replacements and had to be performed on either a character, word, string, or whole line of text.
+Each page consisted of

+18 lines, and contained 6 marked edits that the subjects had to perform using the text editor for that day.
+Edits were either insertions, deletions or replacements, and had to be performed on either a character, word, string or whole line of text.

 The overall results of the experiment are shown in Figure 11.
 A general result is that Emacs was the fastest editor, followed by ED and finally EDT.
-Subjects became faster at text editing as they gained more experience with a text editor, but there were also clear

--not only will the unit nodes in these traces accrue strength with days of practice, but also the element nodes will accrue strength.
-As will be seen, this power function prediction corresponds to the data about practice.
-A set of experiments was conducted to test the prodiction the about a power-law increase in strongth with extensive practice.
-In one experiment subjects studied subject-verb-object sentences of the form (The lawyer hated the doctor).
-After studying these sentences they were transfer. e transferred sentence recognition paradigm in which they had to discriminate these sentences from foil by the made of the same words as the tilustrates sentence but in new combinations.
-There were 25 days of tests and hence practice.
-Each day subjects were tested on each sentence 12 times (in one group) or 24 times in the other group.
-There was no difference signs of transfer.
-One piece of evidence for transfer is that using Emacs on Day 1 (in the Emacs-Emacs-Emacs condition) was much slower than any of the other conditions on Day 5, where subjects also used Emacs for the first time.
+Subjects became faster at text editing as they gained more experience with a text editor, but there were also clear signs of transfer.
+One piece of evidence for transfer is that using Emacs on day 1 (in the Emacs-Emacs-Emacs condition) was much slower than any of the other conditions on day 5, where subjects also used Emacs for the first time.
 Having used the other editors clearly provided an advantage.
 The second piece of evidence is even stronger: transfer among the line editors.
-On Day 3 of the ED-EDT-Emacs and EDT-ED-Emacs conditions, subjects started using a different line editor.
-However, in both cases they were much faster at using the new editor than subjects that started with that editor on Day 1.
-The effect of transfer is so strong that switching to a different line editor only produced a small decrement in performance compared to subjects who had used that editor all along, and by Day 4 the difference had disappeared all together.
-Before looking at more detailed analyses of the data, I first discuss the models of the three editors.
+On day 3 of the ED-EDT-Emacs and EDT-ED-Emacs conditions, subjects started using a different line editor.
+However, in both cases they were much faster at using the new editor than subjects that started with that editor on day 1.
+The effect of transfer is so strong that switching to a different line editor only produced a small decrement in performance compared to subjects who had used that editor all along, and by day 4 the difference had disappeared all together.
+Before looking at more detailed analyses of the data, I will first discuss the models of the three editors.